centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 ---

-DaNews consist of articles from Danish news and tabloid media from 1 December 2000 to 30 April 2021.
-It consists of articles derived from infomedia API through the [HOPE project](https://hope-project.dk/#/).
+DaNews consist of articles from Danish news and tabloid media from 1 December 2019 to 30 April 2021.
 The articles stems from multiple news sources such as Politiken, including both online of physical news papers.
 DaNews consists of 9.29 billion tokens of which 8.67 Billion (93%) were left after quality filtering and deduplication.